FluveFV/multilabel-aixpa/README.md

 #### Training data
 All of the data is available on request.
 However, organizations' data is private, while Municipalities data is of public domain.

+### Known behavior for prediction

+Trained models have different behavior depending on the type of data they were trained on.
+It is known that

+- if a BERT-base italian xxl uncased model has been trained on a singlelabel multiclass dataset, its predictions are more confident than usual, therefore making it necessary to set an activation threshold higher than $0.5$
+- if a BERT-base italian xxl uncased model has been trained on multilabel data, its predictions are less confident than usual, making it necessary to set an activation threshold lower than $0.5$

+##### Recommendation:
+For a **Precision of 75%**, we advise that:
+- the single label multiclass classifier predicts observations using an activation function (e.g. sigmoid) with a threshold of $0.97$
+- the multilabel classifier predicts observations using an activation function with a threshold of $0.44$

+Otherwise, it is possible to just use temperature scaling for the predictions with a typical threshold, such as $0.5$

 ---
 🇮🇹 ITALIAN